Q: What kind of IT infrastructure and configuration is required to integrate ADASHI with a CAD system?

 A: There are 3 requirements for ADASHI to integrate with a CAD system

 1. Communication from CAD to ADASHI Server - There are a lot of technical details that can go into this, for example if the integration will be 1-way or 2-way, the type of communication that will occur between ADASHI Server and the CAD, networking concerns, etc. The most common integrations are 1-way, where the ADASHI Server simply receives dispatches and other messages from the CAD system and does not send anything back to CAD.
 Within that category, the 2 most common communication methods are SMTP and Folder Monitor.
 SMTP requires a CAD system be able to generate SMTP messages (e-mails) and direct them to the ADASHI Server.
 The delivery is done via the "implicit MX" rule as defined in Section 5 of the SMTP standard: http://tools.ietf.org/html/rfc5321#section-5.
 The Folder Monitor communication method means that the CAD system exports a text file for each dispatch or change and the ADASHI Server monitors a folder where these files get placed.
 ADASHI Server reads the files in, deletes them, and then generates the appropriate dispatch or change for the clients in the field.
 Other communication methods, such as direct TCP/IP communication or communications involving a 2-way integration are evaluated and designed on a case-by-case basis.
-Please contact our Sales team for more details on that.
+Please contact our Sales team for more details.

 2. Dispatch processing on ADASHI Server* - An addin must be used on the ADASHI Server to interpret the dispatch data it receives.
 The ADASHI Development Team would create this addin based on preliminary CAD info received from the customer early in the sales communication process.
 The dispatch data is received, parsed, added to the ADASHI Server database, and then sent out to clients as appropriate.
 Many add-ins for different CAD systems already exist and can be re-used for other customers who have the same CAD.